UnitexGramLab/unitex-doc-contributor-guidelines/pages/05.guidelines/01.commits/docs.md

 [minor refactor] Replace tabs by spaces
 ``

-- Others commits requires a body to include further explanations and/or context
+- Sometimes, a commit requires a body to include further explanations and/or context

 ```
 [feature #24] Add find and replace on graphs